Religious Education

 • 7th Grade

-A Beacon of Hope - Kindergarten through 12th grade students donate baby items for A Beacon of Hope, a faith based, non-denominational, pregnancy crisis center.
+A Beacon of Hope - Pre-K through 12th grade students donate baby items for A Beacon of Hope, a faith based, non-denominational, pregnancy crisis center.
 As a thank you, 7th grade students host a baby shower with games and treats for Kindergarten through 6th grade.

 • 8th Grade